-This country-specific Q&A provides an overview to Pharmaceutical Advertising laws and regulations that may occur in Germany.
+This country-specific Q&A provides an overview of Pharmaceutical Advertising laws and regulations applicable in Germany.

 What laws are used to regulate advertising on medicines in your jurisdiction?

 In Germany, the advertising of medicinal products is regulated by the German Act on Advertising of Medicinal Products (“Heilmittelwerbegesetz – HWG“).
 It applies to the advertising of (i) pharmaceuticals, (ii) medical devices, as well as (iii) other means, procedures, treatments and objects in case the advertising claims refer to the detection, elimination or alleviation of diseases, suffering, bodily harm or pathological disorders in humans or animals, as well as plastic surgery, insofar as the advertising refers to the alteration of the human body without medical necessity.
 It is applicable if the advertising in question is product-related and not a mere image advertising of the company.